 Our service today was led by the Reverend Joseph Moesel, who served as an active army chaplain for the last 20 years.
 He reminded us that “Those who experience war are those most ardent in establishing peace”, and the real “architects of war” are those who fail to “act justly and to love mercy and to walk humbly with your God.”
 (Micah 6:8 NIV).
 The a capella chanting of a verse of “For the Fallen” by Lawrence Binyon felt as though it had been recorded from a war funeral, although the choir of children sang it yards away from me.

-When the congregants rose to sing the national anthem, I felt a moment of conflict: was it my place to sing the anthem of a nation I am a citizen of?
+When the congregants rose to sing the national anthem, I felt a moment of conflict: was it my place to sing the anthem of a nation I am not a citizen of?
 But “God Save the Queen” is less a patriotic battle cry and more a blessing of a ruler, a sentiment that transcends citizenship.

 The solemnity of the day is a testament to the scars on the global psyche, and I am reminded of the regrown trenches of Albert.
 When we visited Albert, the gaping craters had grown into soft valleys, almost appearing as places of rest.
 A similar thing has happened in the minds and hearts of British citizens.
 Holidays such as Remembrance Sunday have allowed craters of grief and rage to be mended into scars, honored and acknowledged but no longer an immediate tragic apocalypse.
 I went back to Salísbury for Evensong and the reverend spoke on the balance of remembering the past while imagining a better future.